 Yes.
 Once you have a price range in mind, determining how to how to finance a horse barn is the next step.
 Much like a home, there are specific loans designed for barn structures.
 However, you may also be able to tap into your home loan if the barn will be built on a property you also use as your primary residence.

-What are the Different Types of Financing for Horse Barns?
+What are the Different Types of Horse Barn Financing Options?

 You have a few different ways to finance a horse barn, each with their pros and cons.
 The right pathway forward will depend on everything from your credit score to your home equity and even your personal preferences.